jxareas/Xpensor/README.md

 The architecture used in this project is that of Clean Architecture, sticking to the following layers:

 **1. Presentation:** It's the layer that interacts with the UI.
-In the Android ecosystems, this refers to Activities, Fragments and their respectives ViewModels.
+In the Android ecosystem, this refers to Activities, Fragments and their respective ViewModels.

 **2. Domain:** Contains the business logic of the application, composed primarily by the Use Cases and the Domain Model.